BarryShitpeas/CBIQ/README.md

 Once installed, open `qibcPlot-shiny.R` in RStudio and install the required dependencies:
 - ```install.packages("ggplot2", "plotly", "shiny", "data.table", "RColorBrewer")```

 Next, change the working directory of Rstudio to the location of the CellProfiler output `Nuclei.csv` file is found.
 Then, alter the line at the top of `qibcPlot-shiny.R` to the name of your dataset.
-Also, adjust the x.axis, y.axis, point.colour, and metadata variables to match the titles of those in your dataset.
+Also, adjust the `x.axis`, `y.axis`, `point.colour`, and `metadata` variables to match the titles of those in your dataset.

 Finally, highlight the code and press `CTRL+Enter`, or press `Run App`.